tjbencomo/ngs-pipeline/README.md

 * We provide the option for more stringent variant filtering criteria with the `stringent_filtering` setting in `config.yaml`.
 This is turned off by default

-## Environments
-`snakemake` is required to run `ngs-pipeline`, and other programs (`samtools`, `gatk`, etc) are required for various steps in the pipeline.
-There are many ways to manage the required executables.

-### Singularity Container + Conda Environments
-`snakemake` can run `ngs-pipeline` in a `singularity` container.
-Inside this container each step is executed with a `conda` environment specified in `envs/`.
-This approach controls the OS and individual libraries, ensuring that certain software versions are used for analysis.
-This approach can be enabled with the `--use-conda --use-singularity` flags. **This approach is recommended because using .yaml files to specify the environment records the software version used for each step, helping others reproduce your results.**

-### Other
-Although `conda` and `singularity` are recommended, as long as all the packages are installed on your machine, the pipeline will run.
-You can also only use `conda` environments and skip the `singularity` container with `--use-conda`, although this means the OS may be different from other users.

 ## Test Dataset
 A small sample of `chr21` reads are supplied from the